How Long Foods Really Last in the Freezer (It’s Shorter Than You Think)

 Latin sundaes

-A frozen pizza or shepherds pie can be a real saviour when you’re in a dinner jam.
+A frozen pizza or shepherd’s pie can be a real saviour when you’re in a dinner jam.
 Just be sure to make use of that ‘za within 2 months and bust out that pre-made dinner within 3-4 months.

 Store-bought hors d’oeuvres are a great entertaining shortcut, but don’t run the risk of giving your guests food poisoning at your next soirée.
-Before digging out and defrosting the pigs-in-blankets in the back of your freezer make sure they haven’t been hanging around in there for more than 3 months.
+Before digging out and defrosting those pigs-in-blankets at the back of your freezer, make sure they haven’t been hanging around in there for more than 3 months.

 Forgot about that bag of mixed berries you bought for making morning smoothies?
-If it’s been less than 6 months you’re in the clear.
-If not, best to toss it and save yourself from sub-par smoothies.
+If it’s been less than 6 months, you’re in the clear.
+If not, it’s best to toss it and save yourself from sub-par smoothies.

 Berry blast smoothie bowl